 Outlook for vascular dementia

 Vascular dementia will usually get worse over time.
 This can happen in sudden steps, with periods in between where the symptoms do not change much, but it's difficult to predict when this will happen.

 Although treatment can help, vascular dementia can significantly shorten life expectancy.

-But this is highly variable and many people live for a number of years with the condition or die from some other cause.
+But this is highly variable, and many people live for several years with the condition, or die from some other cause.